eXascaleInfolab/clubmark/README.md

 - `./benchmark_daemon.sh` to run the benchmark on the background (daemon mode)
 > Note: Execution of the benchmark has been verified only on Linux Ubuntu 16.04 x64, but it should work on any platform where the dependences are satisfied.

 The benchmark executes specified applications on the specified datasets in interactive or daemon mode logging the resources consumption, algorithms output and exceptions, and performing the workflow management (termination by timeout, resistance to exceptions, etc.) and results aggregation.
-All results and logs are stored even in case of the internal (crash) or external termination of the benchmarking applications or the whole framework iteself.
+All results and logs are stored even in case of the internal (crash) or external termination of the benchmarking applications or the whole framework itself.

 <!-- #region BenchParams -->
 To see the possible input parameters, run the benchmark without the arguments or with `-h`: `$ ./benchmark.py`: